 Before I started I realised that whatever I do might be irreversible so I have to accept the fact that I will never be able to sell it for a decent amount.
 Once I convinced myself to do it anyway the “Stratocaster mods fun” started.

-This left me with a predicament.
+This left me in a predicament.
 Shall I procure a proper Fender neck or take it to a luthier to flatten the radius?
 I opted for the latter and off it went to Foster Guitar Works.
-As Foster had to remove all the frets to flatten the radius I asked him to fit Fender US standard sized frets and replace the stock nut with a bone one.
+As Foster had to remove all the frets to flatten the radius I asked him to fit Fender US standard-sized frets and replace the stock nut with a bone one.

 I replaced the stock pressed steel saddles with Graphtec String Savers.
 I could not discern any change in tone and the height adjustment screws were much softer on my hands.
 Sorted.